kubernetes/enhancements/keps/sig-node/6051-cri-streaming-authorization/README.md

 type Config struct {
     // ... existing fields ...

-    // AuthorizeStream, if non-nil, is called after the stream token is
+    // AuthorizeStream, if non-nil, is called after a stream URL token has been
     // validated and before the stream is served.
-If it returns a non-nil
+Implementations can authenticate
-    // error, the request is rejected with HTTP 403 Forbidden.
+    // the HTTP request and authorize access to the cached CRI stream request.
-    AuthorizeStream func(http.ResponseWriter, *http.Request) error
+    AuthorizeStream func(req *http.Request, streamRequest any) error
 }
 ```